GrigorisLionis/Russian_Glossary/README.md

     Applies clean CSS styling

 ## Awknowlegments
-The russian dictionary data comes from  [https://en.openrussian.org.](https://en.openrussian.org.) as publised in github directory [Badestrand/russian-dictionary](https://github.com/Badestrand/russian-dictionary)
+The russian dictionary suggested here  comes from  [https://en.openrussian.org.](https://en.openrussian.org.) as publised in github directory [Badestrand/russian-dictionary](https://github.com/Badestrand/russian-dictionary)
 The code and a portion of the documentation has been cleaned using a LLM

 ## Disclaimer